DataBassGit/AgentForge/docs/Agents/AgentMethods.md

 ### `load_additional_data(data)`

-**Purpose**: By default, this method is a placeholder waiting for SubAgents to override it.
+**Purpose**: By default, this method is a placeholder waiting for [Custom Agents](CustomAgents.md) to override it.
 It provides an access point to modify the data going into the agent.

 **Arguments**: None